 There is a method that allows one to combine the benefits of isolated deployment with the ease of a federated identity.
-Jacob Ideskog of Twobo Technologies believes that to accomplish this OAuth should be interpreted not as Authentication, and not as Authorization, but as Delegation.
+Jacob Ideskog of Curity believes that to accomplish this OAuth should be interpreted not as Authentication, and not as Authorization, but as Delegation.

 In the real world, delegation is where you delegate someone to do something for you.
 In the web realm, the underlying message is there, yet it also means having the ability to offer, accept, or deny the exchange of data.
 Considering OAuth as a Delegation protocol can assist in the creation of scalable microservices or APIs.

 To understand this process we’ll first lay out a standard OAuth flow for a simple use case.
 Assume we need to access a user’s email account for a simple app that organizes a user’s email — perhaps to send SMS messages as notifications.
 OAuth has the following four main actors:

 - Client: the web or mobile app

 - Authorization Service (AS): OAuth 2.0 server